Using the Script Editor

 The variable types that Cisco Unity Express supports for parameters include Number, Character, String, Boolean, and Prompt.

-A Contact variable consists of a contact representing a telephone call.
+A Contact variable consists of a contact that represents a telephone call.
 You can pass a Contact variable as a parameter to a subflow.

 A Prompt variable contains the information that the script uses to create prompts for callers.
 A Prompt variable can be as simple as a single prompt or as complex as a concatenation of multiple prompts.